Users with the archivist role are able to download an archive containing all application data.

 - Complete MySQL dump file for the study database

-- Comma separated value (CSV) files for all forms in the CRF and other datasets such as randomisation and code lists
+- Comma separated value (CSV) files for all forms in the CRF and other datasets such as randomisation and code lists.
+These datasets are linked via a unique participant database ID (a field called subjectId or patientId).

 - Stata files for all forms in the CRF and other datasets such as randomisation and code lists